Nemequene: Code of Nemequene

 To impose order, discipline and authority, Nemequene installed a cruel and excessive code.
-Based on the traditions and customs of the Muisca he ordered that in case of crimes against sexual honour (especially incest, rape and sodomy), property or the rule of the state short trials and fierce punishments would be installed.
-Part of the code was targeted at moral behaviour such as "don't lie" and "don't be lazy".
+Based on the traditions and customs of the Muisca he ordered that in case of crimes against sexual honor (especially incest, rape, and sodomy), property or the rule of the state short trials and fierce punishments would be installed.
+Part of the code was targeted at moral behavior such as "don't lie" and "don't be lazy".

 If the defendant was unmarried, he was sentenced to death.
-In the case of being married, he would be dishonoured by forcing his wife to publicly live together with two men.
+In the case of being married, he would be dishonored by forcing his wife to publicly live together with two men.
 Thieves were sentenced to be stabbed with burning sticks.
 Defaulting indebted Muisca were forbidden to use fire.
 Who had shown to be a coward in warfare was forced to wear women's clothes and perform the tasks of women.
 The ordinary Muisca were not allowed to wear expensive clothes or jewelry.
-Muisca men were forbidden to leave their wives and if she died doing labour the spouse was ordered to pay off her family.
+Muisca men were forbidden to leave their wives and if she died doing labor the spouse was ordered to pay off her family.

 Bishop Lucas Fernández de Piedrahita wrote in the 17th century about the punishment against incest: "When a man committed incest with his mother, daughter, sister or niece, he would be thrown in a narrow pit filled with water where crawling bugs would be thrown in.
 The pit was covered with a slab and the victim died a horrible death."